tarunsachdeva/blog/_drafts/mental-models-social-responsibility.markdown

 draft: true
 ---

+I appreciate the clarity of mental models.

+I love that they provide a framework for learning, self improvement, and understanding the world around us.

+- Looking inwards - develop strong mental models, think about making decisions
+- Looking outwards - facing reality

 Mental models that help us be better Community members and citizens of the world.

 I love the clarity of mental models.
 Developing a latticework is a powerful tool of learning and understanding.